Luitzen Egbertus Jan Brouwer

 - Schmitz, H.W., 1990, De Hollandse Significa.
 Een Reconstructie

 van de Geschiedenis van 1892 tot 1926, Assen: van Gorcum.

-- A detailed monograph on the development of the signific movement in the Netherlands, in Dutch (translated from the author's German Habilitationsschrift).
+- A detailed monograph on the development of the Signific Movement in the Netherlands, in Dutch (translated from the author's German Habilitationsschrift).

 - van Atten, M., 2004, On Brouwer, Belmont (CA): Wadsworth.

 - A philosophical introduction to intuitionism as conceived by Brouwer, with extensive treatments of the proof of the bar theorem, the creating subject, and intersubjectivity.